-We consider network services provided by an NFV-based network to its flows.
-The network is represented as an undirected graph $G(\mathcal{N},\mathcal{L})$, where $\mathcal{N}$ denotes the set of nodes and $\mathcal{L}$ the set of links.
+We consider the services provided by an NFV-based network, with the network represented as an undirected connected graph $G(\mathcal{N},\mathcal{L})$, where $\mathcal{N}$ denotes the set of nodes and $\mathcal{L}$ the set of links.
 Each flow $f\in\mathcal{F}$, where $\mathcal{F}$ represents the set of traffic flows requesting service, has a source ($s_f$) and a destination ($d_f$), and has a traffic rate denoted as $\lambda_f$ in packets per second (pps).
 The flow $f$ is identified by the source-destination pair ($s_f$, $d_f$), where $s_f$ and $d_f$ are in $\mathcal{N}$.
-We call such source and destination nodes ``end nodes'' in the remainder and practically assume that the end nodes are not involved in hosting NF instances.
+We call such source and destination nodes ``end nodes'' in this paper and assume that the end nodes are not involved in hosting NF instances.
 Each of the other nodes may have multiple CPU cores to host NF instances. {\em An NF instance can be hosted on any node in $\mathcal{N}$, which is not a source or destination of a flow, and has enough available resources}.
-Following the literature \cite{zhang2016opennetvm, woldeyohannes2018cluspr}, it is assumed that a CPU core, if allocated, is dedicated to a single NF instance.
+Keeping with typical deployment approaches \cite{zhang2016opennetvm,woldeyohannes2018cluspr}, we assume that a CPU core, if allocated, is dedicated to a single NF instance.
 An NF instance may be allocated one or more CPU cores.

-The network service provided to flow $f$ is represented by an NF chain $\overrightarrow{S}_f$, i.e. a set of network functions $(S^1_f, S_f^2 \ldots S_f^{g_f})$ that are performed in the specified order, where $g_f$ denotes the service chain length.
+The network service provided to flow $f$ is represented by an NF chain $\overrightarrow{S}_{f}$, i.e., a series of network functions $(S^1_{f}, S^2_{f} \ldots S^{g_f}_{f})$ that are performed in a specified order~\cite{mijumbi2016nfv_challenges}, where $g_f$ denotes the service chain length.